ethereum/ethereum-org-website/src/content/developers/tutorials/short-abi/index.md

             _retVal := calldataload(startByte)
         }
 ```

+We could have copied the data from the call to `fallback()` (see below), but it is easier to use [Yul](https://docs.soliditylang.org/en/v0.8.12/yul.html), the assembly language of the EVM.

 Here we use [the CALLDATALOAD opcode](https://www.evm.codes/#35) to read bytes `startByte` to `startByte+31` into the stack.
 In general, the syntax of an opcode in Yul is `<opcode name>(<first stack value, if any>,<second stack value, if any>...)`.